KSP-KOS/KOS/_sources/language/syntax.txt

     - 1. Create a chunk of program instructions that you don't intend to execute YET.
     - 2. Later, when executing other parts of the program, do the following:

-       - 2.A.
-Remember the current location in the program.
+        - A. Remember the current location in the program.
-       - 2.B.
-Jump to the previously created chunk of code from (1) above.
+        - B. Jump to the previously created chunk of code from (1) above.
-       - 2.C.
-Run the instructions there.
+        - C. Run the instructions there.
-       - 2.D.
-Return to where you remembered from (2.A) and continue from there.
+        - D. Return to where you remembered from (2.A) and continue from there.

     This feature goes by many different names, with slightly different precise meanings: *Subroutines*, *Procedures*, *Functions*, etc.